Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Division of Psychiatry

 - Faculty of Brain Sciences

-Elvira Bramon completed her medical degree at the Universitat Autònoma de Barcelona and then her early specialist psychiatry training (MIR) at the Hospital Mútua de Terrassa – Universitat de Barcelona.
+Dr Elvira Bramon completed her medical degree at the Universitat Autònoma de Barcelona and then her early specialist psychiatry training (MIR) at the Hospital Mútua de Terrassa – Universitat de Barcelona.
 In 1999 she moved to the Institute of Psychiatry – King’s College London and Maudsley Hospital to do her PhD and further training in psychiatry.
 She always combined research, clinical and teaching activities.
 She held several academic posts at the Institute of Psychiatry from clinical lecturer to reader in psychiatry and worked at the Maudsley Hospital initially as associate specialist and by 2005 as consultant psychiatrist.
 At the Institute she held a Wellcome Trust research training fellowship, subsequently a NIHR post-doctoral fellowship and most recently a MRC New Investigator Award.
-Elvira joined UCL in 2012 as reader in biological psychiatry and is based at the Mental Health Sciences Unit and the Institute of Cognitive Neuroscience.
+Elvira joined UCL in 2012 as reader in biological psychiatry and is based at the Division of Psychiatry and the Institute of Cognitive Neuroscience.

 I’m interested in biological markers of brain function and structure that can be used to characterise psychosis.
 In particular, I have expertise in using EEG techniques like evoked potentials and quantitative EEG and have also worked with structural imaging and cognitive biomarkers for psychosis.